 # VII.
 Extending the Scope of Privacy

-Other non closely Bitcoin related features may be beneficial for the privacy of Wasabi users.
+Other features indirectly related to Bitcoin which may be beneficial for the privacy of Wasabi users:

 - In-Wallet Block Explorer Query over Tor: https://github.com/zkSNACKs/Meta/issues/19

 - Integrated VPN Service For Oppressed Countries: https://github.com/zkSNACKs/Meta/issues/16

 - Simple P2P, Encrypted Messaging: https://github.com/zkSNACKs/Meta/issues/14